Correia-jpv/fucking-awesome-angular/README.md

 * [ng-qrcode-svg](https://github.com/larscom/ng-qrcode-svg) - Simple QR code generator (SVG only) for Angular.
 * [ngx-qrcode-generator](https://github.com/mustafaer/ngx-qrcode-generator) - An Angular component that generates QR codes using the [QRious](https://github.com/neocotic/qrious) library.
 * [ngx-scanner-qrcode](https://github.com/id1945/ngx-scanner-qrcode) - This library is built to provide a solution scanner QR code.
 This library takes in raw images and will locate, extract, and parse any QR code found within.
+* [Angular-html5qrcode](https://github.com/mohamedfakhreldin/Angular-html5qrcode) - This library provides an Angular wrapper for the [html5-qrcode](https://github.com/mebjas/html5-qrcode) library, allowing developers to easily integrate QR code and barcode scanning functionalities into their applications.

 #### Scroll